Jompda/WebR6Editor/README.md

 ~Developed by: Joni Rapo

 ## TODO:
-- Change the filestructure to be more suitable for a server environment.
 - Add comments and overall documentation to the code.
 - Create images for the basic tools.
 - My "OCD" wants the icons' sizes to be powers of two.